cansear/Blogger/_posts/2017-07-07-my-first-post.md

 layout: default
 ---

-This is my first post on Git Pages.
-I'm trying to use this repository to record some of my programmes.
-It's fun to set up an blog on GitHub.
+This is my first post on GitHub Pages.
+I'm trying to use this repository to record some of my programs.
+It's fun to set up a blog on GitHub.